ParisMonson/CV/README.md

 ## Paris Monson

 Motivated Web Development Bootcamp graduate with fundamental knowledge of software design, development and testing.
 Seeking to utilize broad educational background with excellent analytical, technical and programming skills to thrive as an entry level software engineer.
 I am skilled at writing well-designed, testable and efficient code using current best practices in Web development.
+Having finally found the thing that doesn't feel like work!
+I am looking for my first software engineering role.

 ## Projects